 - Please comment on any other factors which you believe may have a bearing on the applicant's potential to have a successful experience abroad (comments regarding academic and/or personal experience, maturity, adaptability, and flexibility are welcome) (150 words)

 + Space to enter Names, Emails, and Titles of Campus Committee Members (optional)

 Boren Awards staff host free, two-hour workshops for campus representatives and faculty at several locations around the country annually.
-We will email sign-up forms for these workshops on a rolling basis, and post links in this space.
+Click here to sign up for one of the following:

 We will also post special webinars for campus representatives in this space when they are recorded.